-A classic and very well know Greek dish.
-Another delicious vegetarian meal option.
-I use this same filling to make my small appetizer sized spinach pies.
+A classic and very well know Greek dish and a great vegetarian meal option.
+I use this same filling to make my small appetizer-sized spinach pies.
 It is also the same filling in my spinach quiche.
 It's juicy, fresh tasting and a definite crowd pleaser.
 It freezes perfectly so make an extra batch for those busy days.
 I love to eat this with tzatziki on the side or with a nice salad.
 However you make it, just give it a try.

 Here are some very important tips before we go on: